revaturelabs/interviewquestions/Python/Python_Basics/python-basics.md

 > Option is b).
 <details><summary> <b>Explanation</b> </summary>

 > Option b) is correct because if we don't change the line 1 of the above code to a= b=1, it will result into "TypeError: cannot unpack non-iterable int object".
 If we don't change the line 2 to if(a==b):, it will result into "SyntaxError".
+Therefore, we have to change both the lines to get rid of an error.

   </details>
 </details>